-The Out-patient and Public health Clinic building on Morris St. will be opened during the summer of 1924.
-It will mark the beginning of a new departure in the training of men for the practice of medicine.
-The Halifax Dispensary will move to this building and continue its activities from that centre.
+The Out-patient and Public Health Clinic building on Morris St. was opened in November of 1924.
+It marks the beginning of a new departure in the training of men for the practice of medicine.
+The Halifax Dispensary and Halifax Welfare Bureau have moved to this building and continue their activities from that centre.
+The Massachussets-Halifax Relief Commission operates one of its three units from this building and the Victorian Order of Nurses uses it as a sub-station for certain of its activities.